 Overview

 Graduate qualifications in pharmacy from Australian universities are recognized internationally.
 OzTREKK has had students graduate with a Bachelor of Pharmacy from an Australian university and successfully become accredited in Canada.
-Upon their return to Canada, graduates must also apply for certification through the provincial regulatory body in the province in which they wish to work.

 Currently, to gain licensing through the Pharmacy Examining Board of Canada (PEBC), a candidate’s educational credentials must be the equivalent of a Canadian 4-year Bachelor of Pharmacy degree.
 The minimum requirement is a professional undergraduate degree in pharmacy that leads to licensure as a pharmacist in the country of education.
 Please refer to the PEBC Document Evaluation Eligibility website for specific information.

-The following stages need to be completed to become certified to practice as a pharmacist in Canada as an international pharmacy graduate (IPG):
+The following stages need to be completed to become certified to practice as a pharmacist in Canada as an international pharmacy graduate (IPG).

 Pharmacists’ Gateway Canada will assess your qualifications and competence for entry-to-practice through a series of evaluations.
 They will also offer info and guidance in preparation for the PEBC’s licensing process.

-Step #4 Pass both Part 1 (MCQ) and Part 2 (OSCE) of the Pharmacist Qualifying Examination to receive PEBC’s Certificate of Qualification
+Step #3 – Pass Part 1 (MCQ) and Part 2 (OSCE) of the Pharmacist Qualifying Examination

-• Pharmacist Qualifying Examination – Part I (MCQ)
+- Pharmacist Qualifying Examination – Part I (MCQ)

-Step #5 Apply to a Pharmacy Regulatory Authority (PRA)
+Step #4 – Apply to a Pharmacy Regulatory Authority (PRA)

 You must formally apply to the Pharmacy Regulatory Authority (PRA) in the province or territory in which you want to work.
 While PRAs have many similar requirements, each jurisdiction may have variations or unique conditions for licensure.

-Step #6 Structured Practical Training (SPT)
+Step #5 – Structured Practical Training (SPT) or Assessment

 Each Pharmacy Regulatory Authority (PRA) requires that candidates complete a training program in a licensed pharmacy.
 This ensures that IPGs will have experience in a pharmacy patient care setting that meets the national standards.
 Each province has a different requirement for the number of hours of structured practical training you will need to complete.

-Step #7 License Registration
+Step #6 – License Registration

 If required to complete further practical experience, apprenticeship/internship bridging programs for international graduates are available through the following universities: